CepherisSky/CepherisSky.github.io/AhMA-panel-miniguide.md

 # A small guide to web hosting services and resources

-This compilation of mostly connected web hosting related mini-guides and essays was made as an example for the Othercon 2025 panel “Under The HoodTM \#Therian Mutual Aid”
+This compilation of mostly web hosting related mini-guides and essays was made as an example for the Othercon 2025 panel “Under The HoodTM \#Therian Mutual Aid”

 # Web Hosting